-Ask any frequent traveller and they’ll tell you that flying isn’t as easy, or as fun, as it used to be.
-But there are several essential hacks which everyone should know about when it comes to air travel, which can make your journey in the sky easier.
-Top of our list at LuxuryHolidayBargains.com.au is getting a great seat on the plane, especially if you have to travel in economy class.
-The best thing to do is visit www.seatguru.com once you have booked your flight, so you call up your specific flight number, check a map of the aircraft you’ll be flying on, and get all the key information about seats, including which are good, and which to avoid, and why.
-If you are booked in economy for a long haul flight, but want to upgrade to premium economy or business class, your frequent flyer program may allow you to use your points to do this up to 48-hours before your departure.
+Ask any frequent traveller and they’ll tell you that flying isn’t as easy, or anywhere as fun, as it used to be, but there are several essential hacks which everyone should know about, and which can make your journey in the sky easier.
+Top of our list is getting a great seat on the plane, especially if you have to travel in economy class.
+One way to achieve this before finalising your booking is to visit www.seatguru.com.
+From your flight number and date of travel, you can call up your specific flight number, check a map of the aircraft type you’ll be flying on, and get all the key information about seats, including which are good, and which to avoid, and why.
+If you are booked in economy for a long haul flight, and want to upgrade to premium economy or business class, your frequent flyer program may allow you to use your points to do this up to 48-hours before departure.
 If you intend to pay for an upgrade, however, it’s usually cheaper to pay at the airport on check-in, although you run the risk of getting rejected if the flight is full.
 If you’re flying long haul and there is a daytime flight available, it is worth taking to help avoid jet lag and missing a night’s sleep.
-And when booking airfares online, including if you are using points, make sure you check the terms and conditions of the fare thoroughly.
-Most airlines impose penalties for ticketing changes, so it pays to know what the costs you might be up for if you have to change your date of travel, or the destination, for whatever reason.
+And when booking airfares online, especially if you are using points, make sure you check the terms and conditions of the fare thoroughly.
+Most airlines impose penalties for any ticketing changes, so it pays to know what the costs you might be up for if you have to change your date of travel, or the destination, for whatever reason.
 And on very cheap fares changes are often not permitted at all, so of there is any chance your plans may change, consider paying a bit more for a flexible or refundable fare to be safe.